hellory4n/starry3d/README.md

 step 2 include starry3d as a subproject

-step 3 install opengl dependencies and shit
+step 3 install opengl/glfw dependencies and shit

 step 4 steal the makefile from the sandbox folder